fabiocolacio/Mercury/README.md

 ## I'm lost... help!

 * Fret not fellow homosapien!
+* You can test the client-side encryption/decryption algorithm with the encryption-tester [here](https://github.com/fabiocolacio/Mercury/tree/master/mercury-encrypt#mercury-encrypter)
 * Instructions for setting up the server are [here](https://github.com/fabiocolacio/Mercury/tree/master/mercury-server#mercury-server).
 * The client is coming soon.
 * Other tidbits can be found at the [wiki](https://github.com/fabiocolacio/Mercury/wiki).